EricTurnerDev/desktop-scripts-bb/README.md

 - Lockfile: `/tmp/snapraid_aio.bb.lock` (auto-released when the process exits).
 - If another instance is active, the script will exit safely.
 - If one or more data or parity drives aren't mounted, the script will exit safely.
-- If SMART tests show any disk errors, the script will exit safely.
+- If S.M.A.R.T. tests show any disk errors, the script will exit safely (unless `--skip-smart` is used).
 ---

 ## 🧩 Example Workflow